DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Cancel!"

 Their voices overlapped with each other.
-Vanessa fired arrow of purple lightings, but towards approaching arrow Kay aimed his Drake Nail and pulled trigger.
+Vanessa fired arrow of purple lightings, but towards approaching arrow Kai aimed his Drake Nail and pulled trigger.
 Elf Bullet.
 The invention of after Great War era, collied with magic and destroyed it.